 4. Develop strategic pricing

 This is one of the trickiest factors for most artisan jewelry makers.
 The key is to know your actual cost of materials, labor and overhead expenses and create a formula that strikes the balance between the actual price and the perceived value.
+Try out our interactive pricing guide to help you get started.
 Remember to consider wholesale first as you design a pricing strategy that relates well to your target market and competition.
 Check out our great article on Pricing Your Jewelry!

 5. Make a Plan